 While that reference isn’t necessarily one that makes you think of food :), the tiny, puckered pasta pieces do share a resemblance.
 Their unique shape is perfectly suited for hugging just about any sauce, and my Tortellini Salad Italian dressing fills all those little nooks and crannies with giant bites of flavor.

-My dressing uses both red wine and balsamic vinegars to balance the acidity with a subtle sweetness you don’t usually find in a tortellini salad dressing.
-I also use fresh garlic (by the way there’s a lot in in this salad, so make sure everyone has some ;)) plus a surprise ingredient that makes the dressing extra special.
+My dressing uses both red wine and balsamic vinegar to balance the acidity with a subtle sweetness you don’t usually find in a tortellini salad dressing.
+I also use fresh garlic (by the way there’s a lot in this salad, so make sure everyone has some ;)) plus a surprise ingredient that makes the dressing extra special.

 An old friend of mine, who used to be a caterer, shared her time-honored secret for salads that use marinated artichoke hearts.
 Get a head start on the dressing by using the marinade from the jar!
 It’s already loaded with great flavor and seasonings, so it really provides the perfect foundation for this dressing.

 Honestly, the dressing is so good you could really just toss it with the tortellini and be perfectly happy, but I have lots more to add!

 This Tortellini Salad is basically an antipasto platter in a bowl – those artichoke hearts I mentioned already, sliced salami and fresh mozzarella, garbanzo beans, and three kinds of peppers including the colorful peppadew.